Building a bird box

 The plan layout for a typical nest box is shown below.
 Many decorative bird boxes are totally unsuitable for parent birds and their families.
 Bird boxes designed as an integral part of a bird table are unlikely to be occupied.
 It would be like living above a fast food take-away!
 Choose a quiet and undisturbed part of your garden for the completed box.

 Please check that any plywood you use for your bird boxes comes from FSC (Forest Stewardship Council) sources.
 FSC certified tropical hardwood plywood ensures that the use of the material will not damage forests, harm wildlife or jeopardise the future of people whose lives depend on the forests.
-An easiliy available source would be B&Q as B&Q (UK) announced that from September 2009 it would only buy Forest Stewardship Council timber and that the FSC label would be on the timber product.
+An easiliy available source would be B&Q as B&Q (UK) now only buys Forest Stewardship Council timber and the FSC label will be on the timber product.